Here’s a quick lesson in everything you need to know about trademark registration

 4. Applying a Registered Symbol

 The proprietor or the company can use the registered symbol once the trademark has been filed.
 The logo will be evidence of the fact of the trademark registration and cannot be used by another person or company.
 In case of infringement, the holder of the trademark can decide to sue the other person.

 5. Promotes Goods and Services

-Registration of a trademark constitutes the face of a company or the goods and services.
+Registration of a trademark constitutes the face of a company or goods and services.
 Similarly, This serves to differentiate and promote the creation of a brand.
-Meanwhile, most of the companies get their identity by trademark.
-So, a trademark plays a vital role in promoting and helps in enhancing the brand value.
+Meanwhile, most companies get their identity by trademark.
+So, a trademark plays a vital role in promoting and helps in enhancing brand value.